CNA Staff, Aug 21, 2024 / 12:55 pm

 The initiative would guarantee the right to abortion before fetal viability, enshrining a 1999 Montana Supreme Court ruling that held that pre-viability abortions fall under a constitutional “right to privacy.”

-The language in the proposed amendment is similar to that being proposed in other states such as Missouri and Florida — states with strong current pro-life protections which also will place proposed constitutional amendments expanding abortion before voters Nov.
+The language in the proposed amendment is similar to that being proposed in other states such as Missouri and Florida — states with strong current pro-life protections that also will place proposed constitutional amendments expanding abortion before voters Nov.
 5.

 Abortion supporters and pro-life advocates have been battling at the ballot box in the two years since the U.S. Supreme Court’s 2022 repeal of Roe v.
 Wade.
 Voters in Montana, South Dakota, Arizona, Nevada, Missouri, Colorado, New York, Maryland, and Florida will see abortion-related ballot measures in November.

-The Montana measure would “prohibit the government from denying or burdening the right to abortion before fetal viability,” prohibit the government from “denying or burdening access to an abortion” when a doctor determines it is necessary to protect the woman’s “life or health,” and would “prevent the government from penalizing patients, healthcare providers, or anyone who assists someone in exercising their right to make and carry out voluntary decisions about their pregnancy.”
+The Montana measure would “prohibit the government from denying or burdening the right to abortion before fetal viability,” prohibit the government from “denying or burdening access to an abortion” when a doctor determines it is necessary to protect the woman’s “life or health,” and would “prevent the government from penalizing patients, health care providers, or anyone who assists someone in exercising their right to make and carry out voluntary decisions about their pregnancy.”

 On March 21, the Montana Supreme Court overturned the state attorney general’s block of the measure, holding that Attorney General Austin Knudsen “erred” when his office determined that the proposed pro-abortion ballot measure was “legally insufficient” to be placed on the ballot in this year’s election.